Frequently Asked Questions

 Counselling is a process to help you address concerns, come to a greater understanding of yourself and learn effective coping and decision-making strategies.
 It involves a relationship between you and your counsellor to help you accomplish your goals.
 Counselling often involves sharing sensitive and personal information that may at times be distressing.
 Your UFV counsellor will support you through this process in a professional and competent manner.
 While personal satisfaction with counselling may vary, research shows that counselling is effective for a variety of issues.

-What services are offered through the UFV Counselling Department?
+What services does UFV Counselling Department offer?

 We offer individual appointments, workshops, training sessions and outreach events related to student wellness, career explorations and study skills.

 All counselling services are confidential, including your attendance at appointments and the content of your sessions.
 UFV does not keep a record of counselling in any academic, educational or job placement file.
 Information about you cannot be released, without your written permission, except in the following situations:

 - If a counsellor learns of, or strongly suspects, physical or sexual abuse or neglect of a person under 19

 - If there is evidence of clear and imminent danger of harm to yourself or others

 - If there is a court order requiring the release of information.